vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 <a href="https://gist.github.com/chrisvfritz/1c9f2daea9bc078dcb47e9a82e5f7587" target="_blank" rel="noopener noreferrer"><img src="/images/vue-component-with-preprocessors.png" alt="Single-file component example with preprocessors (click for code as text)" style="display: block; margin: 30px auto;"></a>

 These specific languages are only examples.
-You could as easily use Bublé, TypeScript, SCSS, PostCSS - or whatever other preprocessors that help you be productive.
+You could as easily use Babel, TypeScript, SCSS, PostCSS - or whatever other preprocessors that help you be productive.
 If using Webpack with `vue-loader`, it also has first-class support for CSS Modules.

 ### What About Separation of Concerns?